fieldtrip/website/example/measuring_the_timing_delay_and_jitter_for_a_real-time_application.md

 This is largely similar to the above, but using a different way of accessing the data in realtim

 a) Instead of using **AcqBuffer** as a daemon for managing the shared memory, we use **acq2ftx**.
 This tool basically grabs the data out of the CTF shared memory as soon as **Acq** writes it there, and forwards it to a FieldTrip buffer.
 It also automatically parses the generated .res4 file, analyses trigger channels, and turns flanks in those trigger channels into FieldTrip buffer events.

 b) The MATLAB scripts that read/process the data do **not** access the shared memory anymore, but only the FieldTrip buffer.
 This allows for a more robust and decoupled operation by avoiding unsynchronized and interfering access to the same resources by multiple processes at the same time.
-For example, for determining whether there are new samples and/or events, we do not rely on ''ft_read_header_shm'' anymore, but can use ''ft_poll_buffer'' (or but also ''ft_read_header'' for reading the complete header information including the .res4 file).
+For example, for determining whether there are new samples and/or events, we do not rely on `ft_read_header_shm` anymore, but can use `ft_poll_buffer` (or but also `ft_read_header` for reading the complete header information including the `.res4` file).

-This is how we tested the timing of this system on the CTF275 system at the Donders:
+This is how we tested the timing of this system on the CTF275 system at the FCDC:

-1. In a console we start the streaming of the data with acq2ft
+1) In a console we start the streaming of the data with `acq2ft`

    acq2ftx -:1972:GER:1:\*

 This means set up a buffer on the localhost (or other machine, whose name needs to be specified instead of the - sign) on port 1972, and stream both data and events.
-The three flags GER stand for G) apply gains E) send events R) transmit extended header information (.res4).
+The three flags GER stand for: G) apply gains E) send events R) transmit extended header information (.res4).
 In this example, we do not downsample (1) and stream all channels (\*).

-2. We now start the MEG data acquisition, on Acq.
+2) We now start the MEG data acquisition, on Acq.

-3)Again using a separate MATLAB session we repeatedly send trigger codes of value 4 to a serial port, which -after serial to parallel conversion- in this case was connected the the MEG console via Parallel Port 1.
+3) Again using a separate MATLAB session we repeatedly send trigger codes of value 4 to a serial port, which -after serial to parallel conversion- in this case was connected the the MEG console via Parallel Port 1.
 The triggers then get recorded on disk (channel UPPT01).

     clear all;
     close all;